Toll now at 53 in San Antonio as families wait for answers

 The tragedy occurred at a time when huge numbers of migrants have been coming to the U.S., many of them taking perilous risks to cross swift rivers and canals and scorching desert landscapes.
 Migrants were stopped nearly 240,000 times in May, up by one-third from a year ago.

-While it’s not clear when or where the migrants boarded the truck bound for San Antonio, Homeland Security investigators believe they got on near or in Laredo, on U.S. soil, U.S. Rep. Henry Cuellar told The Associated Press Wednesday.
+While it’s not clear when or where the migrants boarded the truck bound for San Antonio, Homeland Security investigators believe it was on U.S. soil, near or in Laredo, Texas, U.S. Rep. Henry Cuellar told The Associated Press.

 The truck went through a Border Patrol checkpoint northeast of Laredo on Interstate 35 on Monday, Cuellar and Mexican officials confirmed.
-The truck was registered in Alamo, Texas, but had fake plates and logos, Garduño said.
+It was registered in Alamo, Texas, but had fake plates and logos, Garduño said.

 Officials in Mexico also released a surveillance photo showing the driver smiling at the checkpoint during the more than two-hour trip to San Antonio.